-With OldNewExplorer you can set and modify Windows 8, Windows 8.1, Windows 10, Explorer’s functions to look like that of Windows 7.
 Nearly a year after the launch of Windows 8 by Microsoft Inc., the software giant within October 2013, released Windows 8.1.
-As widely expected, these versions of the operating system came with exciting changes, particularly in the area of graphic user interface and overall user experience.
+As widely expected, these operating system versions came with exciting changes, particularly in graphic user interface and overall user experience.
+With OldNewExplorer, you can set and modify Windows 8, Windows 8.1, and Windows 10 Explorer’s functions to look like Windows 7.

-While some users find these changes amazing and fun to play with, others are struggling with adapting to the new ideas and tools.
+While some users find these changes amazing and fun to play with, others struggle to adapt to the new ideas and tools.

-For such users, the OldNewExplorer gives you the freedom to modify your Windows 8.1 or 10 to behave like Windows 7 while you still enjoy the benefits that come with a new upgrade.
+For such users, the OldNewExplorer allows you to modify your Windows 8.1 or 10 to behave like Windows 7 while you still enjoy the benefits of a new upgrade.
 With peculiar configurations for a user, a single installation applies to all users on a PC.

 When installed on a computer, the app changes the storage drive grouping for ease of management and use.
 Also, the application supports the switch from the Windows Explorer interface to a command bar.

-OldNewExplorer also has additional functions for hiding caption text, as well as icons.
+OldNewExplorer also has additional functions for hiding caption text and icons.
 With the app, a user can enable glass on navigation bars.

-In conclusion, the OldNewExplorer is the solution for users who would want to continue having the Windows 7 functionalities despite upgrading to a higher OS.
+In conclusion, the OldNewExplorer is the solution for users wanting to continue having Windows 7 functionalities despite upgrading to a higher OS.